sel-va/PLSQL-Electric-Bike-Car-Rental-Business/README.md

 ## **Authors**
 - **SELVA** - *Initial work* - [selva](https://github.com/sel-va)

+## **TASK**

+1. Identify the procedures where DBMS_OUTPUT is used for printing output.
+2. Modify the procedure by adding OUT parameters for the output instead of using DBMS_OUTPUT.
+3. In the calling program, capture the output parameters instead of retrieving them from DBMS_OUTPUT.
+4. Test the modified code to ensure that it works as expected.
+During this process, you may also identify areas of the code that can be enhanced to improve performance or readability.
+You can make suggestions to improve these areas, such as optimizing SQL queries, or reorganizing code for better structure and readability.

 ## **License**
 This project is not licensed under the MIT License.